-When it comes to finances, division of labor and recognition of the value of your contributions, having an equal relationship is the goal for most couples.
+When it comes to finances, division of labor and recognition of the value of your contributions, having an equitable relationship is important.

-Labor in the home, which is consumed during daily life and cannot be divided like a bank account at the end of a marriage, is just as valuable as work that accrues compensation.
-When the support contributions of one partner are not recognized as impacting the success of the other's career and family wellbeing, we encourage self-interest and autonomy over connection and commitment.
-That's not the right message to be sending about marriage and relationships.
+Labor in the home, which is consumed during daily life and cannot be divided like a bank account, is just as valuable as work that accrues compensation.